 How Many Days is the Atlantic Rally for Cruisers?

 The race is considered to be friendly, which makes the journey far safer and more enjoyable for everyone.
+Yes it’s a competitive event in some ways but it’s also done in a friendly manner which makes it even more fun for everyone.
 Every yacht that takes part in the race must have full safety equipment, including VHF radio and a life raft.

 Yacht Specifications for the ARC